VarunVats9/CodingPractice/src/com/practice/nosqlvssql/nosql-vs-sql.md

 ## CAP THEOREM

-> (C)onsistency : That data is not in inconsistent state in all the nodes of the cluster.
+> (C)onsistency : That data is in consistent state in all the nodes of the cluster.

 > (A)vailability : We can get to that data rather quickly.